This review is based on ADA accessiblity, our experience and opinion. Your mileage may vary.

 The handicap showers actually have a transfer seat and a hand held shower wand.

 The park is hilly.
-We had a difficult time going uphill with our scooters at some parts due to the loose dirt and gravel which is typical of the parks in the Northwest.
+We had a difficult time going uphill with our scooters at some parts due to the loose dirt and gravel which is typical of the parks in the Pacific Northwest.

 The only thing to add is that this is an absolutely lovely park.
 It's our favorite to date.
 The park is very clean, well maintained, with lots of sewer sites and very friendly staff.